Isabel de Castilla and Fernando. First kings of Spain in the 15th century. She and he both rule. (Tanto monta, monta tanto Isabel como Fernando)

 The interesting thing was to see that Isabel needed Fernando politically as much as Fernando needed Isabel.
 Maybe that’s where the success in your relationship comes from.

-Reading Machiavelli in the Prince is tremendously interesting.
-Machiavelli talks about Fernando with him still alive.
+Reading Machiavelli in “The Prince” is tremendously interesting.
+Machiavelli talks about Fernando while he is still alive.
 That is another interesting detail.
 He comes to say that it is very important to be a very good warrior so that your soldiers respect you.

 Isabel plays her cards incredibly well in a man’s world.
-Olympically it happens on who to marry.
-She disobeyed the king and went to war with her and took from her the pact of the Toros de Guisando by which Enrique IV granted Isabel the right to be the queen of Castile at her death.
+She disobeyed the king and went to war against him and took from him the pact of the Toros de Guisando by which Enrique IV granted Isabel the right to be the queen of Castile at her death.

 They make up the mount, ¨tanto monta, monta tanto” (She and he both rule) And it looks it works.

-They go to Granada and in 10 years they conquer the kingdom. last vestige of Arabs in Spain.
+They go to Granada and in 10 years they conquer the remaining last vestige of Arabs in Spain.

 Christopher Columbus and America

-Fernando governs alone, with the death of Isabel.
+Fernando governs alone, after the death of Isabel de Castilla.

-Isabel dies at 54 and that allows Fernando perhaps to do what he had not been able to do before, which was to exercise as a king.
+Isabel de Castilla dies at 54 and that allows Fernando perhaps to do what he had not been able to do before, which was to exercise as a king.

 In theory, the queen was Juana, her daughter who had been married to a Habsburg, Philip the Fair, heir to the German Empire, but he dies young, perhaps poisoned by his father-in-law.
 (Felipe el Hermoso must have been a very special man also ).